Renovamen/Text-Classification/README.md

 &nbsp;
 ## Performance

-Here I report the test accuracy (%) and training time per epoch (on RTX 2080 Ti) of each model on various datasets:
+Here I report the test accuracy (%) and training time per epoch (on RTX 2080 Ti) of each model on various datasets.
+Model parameters are not carefully tuned, so better performance can be achieved by some parameter tuning.

 |                            Model                             |  AG News   |   DBpedia   | Yahoo Answers |
 | :----------------------------------------------------------: | :--------: | :---------: | :-----------: |